What kind of work experience do I need to apply for permanent residence under the Canadian Experience Class?

-To apply for permanent residence under the Canadian Experience Class, your skilled work experience must:
+To apply for permanent residence under the Canadian experience class (CEC), your skilled work experience must

-- amount to at least one year of full-time (or an equal amount in part-time) in the previous three years,
+- amount to at least 1 year of full-time (or an equal amount in part-time) work in the previous 3 years

-- have been with an employer in Canada (self-employment does not count),
+- be with an employer in Canada (self-employment does not count)

-- not be gained while you were studying on a student permit.
+- not be gained while you’re studying under a study permit

 Note: Completing an Express Entry profile is the first step to immigrate to Canada permanently as a skilled worker.
 Completing an Express Entry profile does not guarantee that you will receive an Invitation to Apply for permanent residence.
 An Invitation to Apply for permanent residence will be based on your score and rank in the Express Entry pool using the Comprehensive Ranking System.